Mohammed-suhail-devops/mkdocs/docs/Azure kubernetes service/Aks.md

 # AKS Platform with Terraform and Terragrunt

 > Sanitized portfolio case study.
-This write-up does not copy anything from the `config` folder and does not include private environment values, secrets, subscription identifiers, exact CIDRs, production resource names, or company-specific naming.
+This write-up does not copy anything from the official `config` folder and does not include private environment values, secrets, subscription identifiers, original CIDRs, production resource names, or company-specific naming.

 ## Overview